 Common Restoril withdrawal symptoms include:

 Once withdrawal symptoms decline patients attend counselling and therapy sessions.
-Therapy and counselling aims to treat underlying emotional triggers of Restoril addiction to arm patients with coping mechanisms required to prevent relapse.
+Therapy and counselling aim to treat underlying emotional triggers of Restoril addiction to arm patients with coping mechanisms required to prevent relapse.
 12 months of free aftercare is offered once rehabilitation draws to a conclusion.
 Aftercare sessions take place twice per week at the rehab centre patients attended.

 Once patients return home they are encouraged to attend Narcotics Anonymous sessions in their local area.
 So-called ’12 Step Programmes’ encourage long term recovery.

 If you would like to learn more about our Restoril rehabilitation programme please call our admissions team today on 0800 140 4690.
-Alternatively complete the enquiry form and a member of our team will reply shortly.
+Alternatively, complete the enquiry form and a member of our team will reply shortly.
 If a loved one is suffering from Restoril addiction why not consider our intervention service.